Gunfight breaks out in Srinagar | english.lokmat.com

 Gunfight breaks out in Srinagar

-Srinagar, Nov 11 An encounter broke out between terrorists and security forces in J&K's Srinagar district on Thursday, ...
+Srinagar, Nov 15 An encounter has started between terrorists and security forces at Hyderpora in Central Kashmir's Srinagar ...

-Srinagar, Nov 11 An encounter broke out between terrorists and security forces in J&K's Srinagar district on Thursday, officials said.
+Srinagar, Nov 15 An encounter has started between terrorists and security forces at Hyderpora in Central Kashmir's Srinagar district on Monday, officials said.

-"Encounter has started at Srinagar.
-Police and security forces are on the job," a police officer said.
+"Encounter has started at Hyderpora Srinagar.
+Police and Security Forces are on the job," police said.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app